 MNPAiR Artist Residency

 I feel so honored and thrilled to have been awarded a yearlong MNPAiR Artist in Residence position at Wild River State Park for 2024-25.
-As part of this groundbreaking pilot collaboration between Minnesota Parks, the Met Council, and Forecast Public Art, I’ll be embedding myself in the park to learn about its history and ecology, as well as the challenges and aspirations for staff and stewards. (here’s an MPR story about MNPAiR)
+As part of this groundbreaking pilot collaboration between Minnesota Parks, the Met Council, and Forecast Public Art, I embedded myself in the park to learn about its history and ecology, as well as the challenges and aspirations for staff and stewards. (here’s an MPR story about MNPAiR)

-As a composer, designer, and director, I create outdoor, site-specific sound + performance installations that I call “Sound Gardens”, and Wild River offers a multitude of amazing outdoor spaces in which I’ve already found much creative inspiration. (scroll down for videos from past Sound Gardens) My recent interview with the St Croix Valley Magazine.
+As a composer, designer, and director, I create outdoor, site-specific sound + performance installations that I call “Sound Gardens”, and Wild River offers a multitude of outdoor spaces in which I’ve found deep creative inspiration. (scroll down for videos from past Sound Gardens) Here’s a recent interview with the St Croix Valley Magazine.

-Over the coming year, I am collaboratively developing a series of engagements and experiences for park visitors that spark a sense of curiosity, discovery, and belonging, working closely with the Park Naturalist, Sean Hoppes and the rest of the Wild River staff.
-It is such a thrill to spend extended time in these quiet, vast, and varied landscapes, and join the conversations, dances, and concerts that happen here everyday.
-During my 2-week onsite residency in February, I started composing and recording new music for this special place, and wrote my first blog post for the residency!
-Stay tuned here for updates and ways to join us!
-I will list events on my upcoming events page, and you can also sign up for email updates here.
+Over the past 11 months, I’ve collaboratively developed a series of engagements and experiences for park visitors to spark a sense of curiosity, discovery, and belonging, working with the Park Naturalist, Sean Hoppes and the rest of the Wild River staff.
+It was such a blessing to spend extended time in these quiet, vast, and varied landscapes, and join the “conversations”, “dances”, and “concerts” that nature provides here every day.
+During my 2-week onsite residency in February, I started composing and recording new music for this special place, and wrote my first blog post for the residency during that time.

 Residency Highlights